Ultimate Guide to Networking in The Music Industry

 Know who You’re Talking to

 To first understand how to effectively network in the music industry, you must know that there are many people that can help you in various ways.
-From label execs to music bloggers to managers and beyond, there’s a long list of people who an artist must build relationships with in order to reach larger audiences and expand their brand.
+From label owners to music bloggers to managers and beyond, there’s a long list of people who an artist must build relationships with in order to reach larger audiences and expand their brand.

 With all these potential helpers, it’s important to know exactly who you’re talking to and know how to communicate with them appropriately.
 For example, when an artist sends their work to a record label A&R executive, he or she will probably want to be more professional and direct.
 That approach may not work with music bloggers.
 In fact, many music bloggers simply ignore emails or messages that are too business-driven.
 To them, having a personal relationship with the artist is much more desirable and often leads to the best outcomes for both parties.